 4.4.12 The installation of the smoke outlet shall be calculated and determined according to Article 4.6.3 of this Standard.
 And the horizontal distance between any point in the smoke control compartment and the nearest smoke outlet shall not be greater than 30 m.

-5. The smoke outlet should be set in such a way that the smoke plume direction is opposite to the evacuation direction.
-And the horizontal distance between the smoke outlet and the adjacent edge of the nearby safety exit should not be less than 1.5 m.
+5. The smoke outlet shall be set in such a way that the smoke plume direction is opposite to the evacuation direction.
+And the horizontal distance between the smoke outlet and the adjacent edge of the nearby safety exit shall not be less than 1.5 m.

 Electronics Profession